Sarohia94/Project-1-skinfirst/README.md

 ## User Experience (UX)
 ### Initial Discussion

-The skinfirst website aims to provide users with an informative guide focussing on the importance of skin wellness and a good routine.
-The website will provide users with information regarding other factors to consider to aid skin wellness.
-It will also detail certifications to watch out for from accredited organisations on products which endorse a positive environmental and social impact.
+The skinfirst website looks to provide users with a guide, highlighting the importance of skin wellness and a simple to follow routine.
+The website will provide users with the option to sign up to join the community forum and be updated as we grow the webiste.

 #### Key information for the site

-* What the website is about.
+* What skinfirst is all about.
+* Some facts related to skin.
 * Suggestive guide for a Morning & Night routine.
 * Other factors to consider to promote skin wellness.
-* Certifications to look out for on products.
 * How to sign up and get involved.
-* A way for people to get in contact to share their routines and tips.

 ### User Stories